-Don’t let the 80s stock photography scare you away!
+Don’t let the 80s stock photo scare you away!

 HoverSki has the foundations of a great top-down racing game.
 You get a track, a jet-ski, and you go fast.
 It’s pretty simple.
 But the game shakes that modesty and tip-toes into the world of extreme sports, and that’s a big misstep.

-Hoverski was the pet project of Brett Camper, a high school student who designed the game with a few friends over two years (1995-1997).
+Hoverski was the pet project of Brett Camper, who designed the game in high school with a few friends over two years (1995-1997).
 It was Camper’s first big project after learning to program.
 The game takes inspiration from old top-down racing games such as R.C.
 Pro-Am and Micro Machines, and it plays very much like them.
 Just add in the loose handling that you’d expect from a water vehicle.

 HoverSki works best when it aims low.
 Courses contain few if any obstacles, and maneuvering the jet-ski is fairly fun.
 You’ll generally have a good time learning its momentum and taking corners at the right speed.
 The game throws in some other curveballs, like the need to refuel or boosting with nitro, but they’re usually only a minor hiccup.